 Services for Students with Disabilities (SSD) Coordinator

 This includes determining how many rooms and staff members a school needs to test these students.
-They also use TIDE to manage accommodations setting and tools so that students testing with accommodations have what they need when they take the test.
+They also use TIDE to manage accommodations settings and tools so students testing with accommodations have what they need when they take the test.
 Learn more about accommodations and digital testing.

 Proctors assist the test coordinator in running a successful test administration.
 They make sure test materials are secure, conduct the testing, and monitor students.
 For digital test administrations, proctors administer the tests to students using the TA Interface.

 Hall and room monitors help test coordinators and proctors with their duties.
 They don't administer the test, but they do help set up the testing area, monitor students while they take the test, and keep an eye on hallway activity during testing.